Mat-O-Lab/TablesToCSV/README.md

 ![pdf_conversion_example](https://user-images.githubusercontent.com/72997461/155974753-6aa44fe1-b4a1-4b63-b982-b1e83b88f3a1.png)

-2.1) Alternatively, you can use the "toggle manual" button at the bottom of the page to parse the pdf file without a .json settings file.
-In this case you will have to provide additional information required to parse the pdf.
+2.1) Alternatively, you can use the "toggle manual" button at the bottom of the page to parse the PDF file without a .json settings file.
+In this case, you will have to provide additional information required to parse the PDF.

 3) When you have filled in all required information, you can proceed, by clicking the "Start Conversion" button.
 (The parsing may take a few seconds)

 ![start_conversion](https://user-images.githubusercontent.com/72997461/155975760-d059d2ef-0fad-40e4-8cf5-2fc6b2871a7a.png)

-4) You will receive parsing information in case tables in your pdf file couldn't meet the given parsing accuracy threshold.
+4) You will receive parsing information in case tables in your PDF file couldn't meet the given parsing accuracy threshold.
 Finally, a "Download" button should appear.
-Hit the button to download the zipped csvs.
+Hit the button to download the zipped CSVs.

 # EXAMPLE INPUT/OUTPUT

 Here, we will give a brief example of an input with the corresponding output.
-We will be converting a pdf file to a number of csv files with the help of a json settings file.
+We will be converting a PDF file to a number of CSV files with the help of a JSON settings file.
 Alternatively, we could use the manual settings, in case we do not have a settings.json file at our disposal. (click on the links to view the files)

-1) An example of a pdf file can be seen under this url: https://github.com/Mat-O-Lab/TablesToCSV/blob/PDF-to-CSV/PDFtoCSV/PDFs/C85C_1.pdf
+1) An example of a PDF file can be seen under this URL: https://github.com/Mat-O-Lab/TablesToCSV/blob/PDF-to-CSV/PDFtoCSV/PDFs/C85C_1.pdf

 2) An example of a settings file can be seen here: https://github.com/Mat-O-Lab/TablesToCSV/blob/PDF-to-CSV/PDFtoCSV/settings/C85C_1.json

-3) We provide these urls to the webapp and hit the "Start conversion" Button.
+3) We provide these URLs to the web app and hit the "Start conversion" Button.
 ![example](https://user-images.githubusercontent.com/72997461/156362496-86da985b-8bd4-4ae1-97d6-052ac01ffe7d.png)

 4) By hitting the "Download" Button, we can download a .zip file to our local machine.

-5) Use your zip-tool of choice (in case you dont have one: https://www.7-zip.de/) to extract the csvs.
+5) Use your zip-tool of choice (in case you don't have one: https://www.7-zip.de/) to extract the CSVs.
 Open the unzipped folder.
-You should find a number of csv files inside.
+You should find a number of CSV files inside.
 Use a text editor or excel to open the files.

-A resulting csv file should have the following form
+A resulting CSV file should have the following form
 ```text
 "","Datum","Uhrzeit","E<s>t</s>MPa","<s>M</s>MPa","<s>M</s>%","b  mm","h   mm","A<s>0</s>  mm²","Angaben zum Bruch"
 "Probe 1","17.09.2020","13:22:49","532.89","33.54","135.56","9.97","4.02","40.05","Bruch Mitte"